camunda/camunda-docs/docs/product-manuals/operate/deployment/authentication.md

 More users can be added directly to Elasticsearch, to the index `operate-user-<version>_`.
 Password must be encoded with BCrypt strong hashing function.

-## Auth0 Single Sign-On
+## Camunda Cloud Single Sign-On

-Currently Operate supports Auth0.com implementation of Single Sign-On.
+Currently Operate supports Single Sign On in Camunda Cloud environment.
+Camunda Cloud takes care of the configuration of Operate for Single Sign On, so you don't need normally to adjust following subsections.

 ### Enable Single Sign-On